 Sustainability Appraisal Scoping Report Consultation

-SA informs the plan-making process by helping to refine the contents of such documents, so that they maximise the benefits of sustainable development and avoid, or at least minimise, the potential for adverse effects.
+SA informs the plan-making process by helping to refine the contents of such documents.
+This is so they maximise the benefits of sustainable development and avoid (or at least reduce) the potential for adverse effects.

 Legislation requires the Council to consult statutory consultees (Natural England, Historic England and Environment Agency) upon the proposed scope.
 In line with other scoping consultations undertaken by the Council, views are sought from other environmental bodies, governance agencies and member of the public.

 Following this consultation, all responses will be considered and where relevant the Scoping Report will be amended accordingly.
 An updated version of the Scoping Report will then be placed on the website.